BogdanVidrean/mail-service/README.md

 The build status and history is available here: [https://travis-ci.org/BogdanVidrean/mail-service].

-The swagger interface for the artifact deployed on Heroku can be found here: [https://mail-service321.herokuapp.com/swagger-ui.html], or you can send POST request to the following available endpoint [https://mail-service321.herokuapp.com/api/emails].
+The swagger interface for the artifact deployed on Heroku can be found here: [https://mail-service321.herokuapp.com/swagger-ui.html], or you can send POST request to the following available endpoint [https://mail-service321.herokuapp.com/api/emails].\
+**NOTE**:

+1) The testing service runs on a Free Plan of SendGrid, so there might be some limitations regarding api access, and emails.
+Also check Spam folders because the Free Plan uses shared IP addresses not private ones, so it is possible to share the same IP address with a scammer who also uses SendGrid.
+2) The yahoo blocked all the incoming email so far (surprisingly I was able to send twice an email with an address from their domain).
+I recommend using Gmail, and also check the spam folder.

 The process consists of the following steps:
 1. Start a new build (including running all tests available) after every push or merge in master branch.